rohit679/walletwise/README.md

 # walletwise
-The Walletwise is an AI powered expense tracker which is a full fletched application to manage your budget.
+The Walletwise is an AI powered expense tracker which is a full fletched application to manage your budget !!